JuliaParallel/Dagger.jl/docs/src/processors.md

 New workers will typically be assigned new tasks as soon as the scheduler sees them.
 Removed workers will finish all their assigned tasks but will not be assigned any new tasks.
 Note that this makes it difficult to determine when a worker is no longer in use by Dagger.
+Contributions to alleviate this uncertainty are welcome!

 Example: